RoydeZomer/IOC-SAMO-COBRA/README.md

 if __name__ == '__main__':
-    freeze_support() # required for multiprocessing on windows machines seed = 1 # The algorithm starts searching new solutions from random locations in the search space.
-Influence the random lacations by setting the seed batch = 5 # how many candidate solutions do you want to evaluate per iteration? should be larger or equal to 1. nCores = multiprocessing.cpu_count() # define how many cores you want to use for the optimization process.
+    freeze_support() # required for multiprocessing on windows machines
+    # The algorithm starts searching new candidate solutions from random locations in the search space.
+    seed = 1 Influence the random lacations by setting the seed batch = 5 # how many candidate solutions do you want to evaluate per iteration? should be larger or equal to 1. nCores = multiprocessing.cpu_count() # define how many cores you want to use for the optimization process.